alankarkotwal/little-os/README.md

 - (On Ubuntu) the following packages: build-essential, nasm, genisoimage, bochs, bochs-sdl

 ###### Running
 If you're awesome and use Make, just hit `make run` after installing the dependencies.
-Bochs should start up and start emulating the OS.
+Bochs should start up and start running the OS.